alexwoollam/WhalePressVIP/README.md

-# WordPress VIP Go development for Docker
+# WordPress VIP development enviroment for Docker

 This repo provides a Docker-based environment for [WordPress VIP Go][vip-go] development.
 It provides WordPress, MariaDB, Memcached, WP-CLI, and PHPUnit.
 It